codenvy/codenvy/docs/_docs/CHE/write-che-ide-plug-ins/themes.md

 title: Themes
 excerpt: "Theme API"
 layout: docs
-overview: true
 permalink: /docs/themes/
 ---
 Themes API is required to be able to quickly change look and feel of the IDE, and have an easy way to change fonts, their color and the entire color scheme of IDE in a centralized way.
 As a result, with Themes API it has become possible to choose different color schemes and add new ones.

 # Scope
 In fact, Themes API is all about changing colors of IDE components without changing layout and forms of UI objects.
 Themes API rather supports color schemes, but not the entire UI and its components in a broad sense.
 In Themes API it has become possible to change color scheme for syntax highlighting which is thought to be one of potentially most typical use cases.
 So, if a user needs to change syntax highlighting there are two ways to do it:
 * Create own color schemes
 * Use tools to configure just syntax highlighting, editor background, fonts etc. (possible, but not implemented yet)